sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 - Negates democratic right
 - Installs government potentially harmful to the people

-Govt does not have the right to interfere with enti
+P2: Govt does not have the right to interfere with entire nation's right to democracy just to serve itself